sam8005/AI-RoadTrip/README.md

     2 3 4 5
     1 2 3 4 5

-The aim of this printing pattern is to get your  mindset into a logical and problem sloving mode.
+The aim of this printing exercise is to get your  mindset into a logical and problem sloving mode.

 For Python help you can use to - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/)